adlnet/xAPIWrapper/README.md

 ```

 ##### Send Statements
 `function sendStatements(statementArray, callback)`
 Sends a list of Statements to the LRS in one batch.
 It
 accepts the list of Statements and a callback function as
-arguments and returns the XHR request object if no callback
+arguments and returns the response object.
-is supplied.
-The response of the XHR request upon success will
+The response upon success will
 contain a list of Statement IDs.

 ###### Send Statements without callback